rust-lang/book/nostarch/chapter07.md

 }
 ```

-Bringing two types with the same name into the same scope requires using their
+Listing 7-15: Bringing two types with the same name into the same scope
-parent modules.
+requires using their parent modules.

 As you can see, using the parent modules distinguishes the two `Result` types.
 If instead we specified `use std::fmt::Result` and `use std::io::Result`, we’d